THE

 CRISIS

 The recent demand for rhino horn and the resulting resurgence in poaching has reached catastrophic levels.
-The epidemic levels rhino poaching in Africa has been well documented, with well over 100 rhino killed each year.
-The situation is even direr for elephant, with some estimates suggesting that 100 elephants a day are being killed across Africa.
+The epidemic levels rhino poaching in Africa has been well documented, with well hundreds of rhino illegally killed each year.
+The situation is even worse for elephant, with some estimates suggesting that 100 are poached each day across Africa.

-"Over a thousand rangers have been killed in the line of duty since 2003."
+"Over one thousand rangers have been killed in the line of duty since 2003."

-Protecting rhino and elephant requires large numbers of highly trained and dedicated rangers to protect wildlife against this onslaught.
-The monitoring of rhino involves skilled tracking and perseverance in thick bush.
+Protecting rhino and elephant requires large numbers of highly trained and dedicated rangers to protect wildlife.
+The monitoring and safeguarding of rhino involves skilled tracking and perseverance in thick bush.
 Long hours are spent amongst elephant, lion, buffalo and other dangerous animals in the pursuit of identifying and establishing the daily whereabouts, behaviour and health of each individual rhino.
-The anti-poaching security team operates almost exclusively at night, in response to current trends of poachers.
-These men are on the front line and protecting these animals against heavily armed and ruthless gangs, as well as working in harsh, cold and uncomfortable conditions.
-Globally, over a thousand rangers have been killed in the line of duty since 2003.
+Rangers are on the front line, protecting endangered animals against heavily armed and ruthless gangs, as well as working in harsh, unpredictable and uncomfortable conditions.
+Globally, more than one thousand rangers have been killed in the line of duty since 2003.

-It is dangerous, tough and thankless work, and if we are to keep rhino and elephant from extinction, there is a huge need to keep our men safe and motivated, both for their welfare and for the welfare of the iconic species they risk their lives to protect.
-To do this the equipment, training and resources provided to them is paramount, not only to their own safety and their ability to protect wildlife, but also towards the self-worth and loyalty they feel towards the difficult task they are faced with.
+It is dangerous, tough and thankless work, and if we are to keep rhino and elephant from extinction, there is a huge need to keep our men and women safe and motivated, both for their welfare and for the welfare of the iconic species they risk their lives to protect.
+To do this the equipment, training and resources provided to them is paramount, for their own safety and ability to protect wildlife, and to enhance towards the self-worth and loyalty they feel towards the difficult task they are faced with.